ee-damp/ee-damp.github.io/Course Reviews/EE_204_ANALOG_CIRCUITS_2021.md

 The instructor provided handwritten notes for each lecture. <br>

-The following references were suggested (both have significant overlap, so any one should be fine): <br>
+The following references were suggested (both have significant overlap, so any one should be fine):
-– Microelectronic Circuits - Sedra, Smith <br>
+– Microelectronic Circuits - Sedra, Smith
-– Microelectronics – Behzad Razavi <br>
+– Microelectronics – Behzad Razavi

 **Advanced courses that can be taken after this:**